NorwoodAndBrixtonFoodbank/nbf-website/README.md

   ```
   and write sql queries yourself (not recommended)

+*WARNING*: If you're recreating a view in your migration, make sure you create it `with(security_invoker = true)`, or the view is publicly available.

 #### Update the TypeScript database type definition
 You can regenerate the types
 - from the local database